 Kyu Ha Kim & Gary Goltz at the Pittsburgh Jewish "Y" in 1966

-Kim's Judo School 1970 (video, Gary is in the top row 4th from the left)
+Kim's Judo School 1970 - video link (Gary is in the top row 4th from the left)

 In 1971, Mr. Gary Goltz, then a freshman at the University of Pittsburgh and student of Kyu Ha Kim, petitioned the University to start a Judo program.
 Mr. Goltz was an early student of Kyu Ha Kim in Pittsburgh who only undertook Judo when Kyu Ha Kim agreed to reimburse Mr. Goltz' father for his uniform if his son didn't like Judo!
-Mr. Goltz is now a Hachidan, 8th degree black belt, and the USJA's National Promotion Board Chair having served as their President.
+Mr. Goltz is now a Hachidan, 8th degree black belt, and has served as President of both USJA and of the Nanka Judo Yudanshakai.